JoshuaSFryer/3303-L4G5/README.md

 using the read data to simulate button presses within the Floor and Elevator systems.

-## Directory Structure
+# Directory Structure
-- Binaries are located in /bin.
+- Compiled binaries/*.class files are located in /bin.
 - Documentation such as diagrams are located in /doc.
 - All source code is located in /src.
 The subdirectories follow a structure. commonly used in Java programs, and particularly Android applications,wherein